itsmusa/IoT-Ventilation-Control-System/README.md

 ### Setup

-1. Connect sensors and fans to the Pico W as per schematics.
+1. Connected sensors and fans to the Pico W as per schematics.
-2. Flash Python code to the Pico W.
+2. Flashed Python code to the Pico W.
-3. Configure Wi-Fi credentials.
+3. Configured Wi-Fi credentials.
 4. Set up the microSD card for data logging.
-5. Host the web interface on the Pico W.
+5. Hosted the web interface on the Pico W.
-6. Integrate CallMeBot API for notifications.
+6. Integrated CallMeBot API for notifications

 ## Usage